Parola, Maharashtra: Airports

 The nearest airport is Dhule.
 The nearest international airport is Chhatrapati Shivaji International Airport, Mumbai.

 Jalgaon Airport (ICAO: VAJL) is a public airport located off State Highway 186, 6 km south-east of Jalgaon, in the Nashik Division of Maharashtra.

 Famous people

 Sadashiv Rao Newalkar established the city around the 17th–18th century.
-He was a cousin of the Great King of Jhansi Gangadharrao Newalkar (the husband of Rani Laxmibai).
+He was a cousin of the King of Jhansi Gangadharrao Newalkar (the husband of Rani Laxmibai).
 King Gangadhar gifted the city of Parola to Sadashivrao as a jagir.
 Sadashivrao built the fort in Parola as well as five big gates called Darwajas.
 The fort and Delhi Darwaja still exist.